PAT Testing

 Portable Electrical Appliance refers to electrical equipment that can be moved from one place to another.
 Some examples are a kettle, coffee machine, microwave, hoover, table lamp, toaster, computer, etc. Portable appliances usually have a lead with a plug attached.

-Appliances that are permanently fixed to the building structure are not included in the PAT Testing because they are not portable.
+Appliances that are permanently fixed to the building structure are not included in the PAT Test because they are not portable.
 In other words, because it cannot be carried manually to another location with relative ease, it is not considered a portable appliance.
-A few examples are electrical heating or cooling units, refrigerators, and built-in-lighting.
+A few examples are electrical heating or cooling units, refrigerators, and built-in lighting.

-Currently, there is no law that makes Portable Appliance Testing a requirement for homeowners.
+Currently, no law makes Portable Appliance Testing a requirement for homeowners.
 However, for landlords and business owners, the law does state that all the electrical equipment within a rental or business property must be safe to use.
-The current law requires that landlords and employers maintain all portable appliances safe for the purposes intended, that the appliances are kept protected through regular maintenance as well as periodic testing.
+The current law requires that landlords and employers maintain all portable appliances safe for the purposes intended and that the appliances are kept protected through regular maintenance as well as periodic testing.

 Specifically, insurance companies will want to see that measures have been taken to comply with the various Health and Safety acts listed below: